zed-eyx/ZedeyxOfficial/README.md

 ---

-> *“Simplicity is the ultimate sophistication.”* – Abdul Mukit
+> *“Simplicity is the ultimate sophistication.”* – Zedeyx